Holistic nursing

-Holistic nursing is a way of treating and taking care of the patient as a whole body, which involves physical, social, environmental, psychological, cultural and religious factors.
+Holistic nursing is a way of treating and taking care of the patient, which involves physical, social, environmental, psychological, cultural and religious factors, in exactly the same manner as non-holistic nursing.
 There are many theories that support the importance of nurses approaching the patient holistically and education on this is there to support the goal of holistic nursing.
-The important skill to be used in holistic nursing would be communicating skills with patients and other practitioners.
-This emphasizes that patients being treated would be treated not only in their body but also their mind and spirit..
-Holistic nursing is a nursing speciality concerning the integration of one's mind, body, and spirit with their environment.
-This speciality has a theoretical basis in a few grand nursing theories, most notably the science of unitary human beings, as published by Martha E. Rogers in An Introduction to the Theoretical Basis of Nursing, and the mid-range theory Empowered Holistic Nursing Education, as published by Dr. Katie Love.
-Holistic nursing has gained recognition by the American Nurses Association (ANA) as a nursing specialty with a defined scope of practice and standards.
+Unfortunately, none of these theories differentiate between nursing and holistic nursing.
+This emphasizes that patients being treated would be treated not only in their body but also their mind and spirit.
 Holistic nursing focuses on the mind, body, and spirit working together as a whole and how spiritual awareness in nursing can help heal illness.
 Holistic medicine focuses on maintaining optimum well-being and preventing rather than just treating disease.